dheerajnarne/TextSummarizerUsingT5-small/README.md

 # Text Summarizer using T5 Transformer

 This repository contains a Jupyter Notebook for building and fine-tuning a text summarization model using the **T5 Transformer**.
 The project leverages **Hugging Face's Transformers library** for model handling and **Hugging Face Datasets** for training and evaluation.
+Additionally, a **Streamlit Application** is provided for an interactive summarization experience.

 Text summarization is a key task in Natural Language Processing (NLP), and this implementation provides a scalable approach to train a summarization model tailored to custom datasets.